Characterization of Logarithmic Fekete Critical Configurations of at Most Six Points in All Dimensions: Conclusions and Future Work

 In this work we characterize the critical configurations of the logarithmic Fekete problem for up to six points in all dimensions.
 We proceed by expressing the set of critical configurations up to the action of the orthogonal group as a zero dimensional variety.
 Simultaneously, we construct several candidates for critical configurations.
 The proof of the classification theorem is achieved by showing that the number of candidates matches the degree of the variety, when the candidates are counted with multiplicity.
 Our computation of the degree relies on Gr\"obner bases.

+{For seven points, although we are not able to apply our method to obtain all critical configurations, we can apply it to prove that if the Fekete problem in $S^2$ has a solution with a dipole, then it is given by configuration 1:5:1.} {Furthermore, our numerical experiments suggest that 1:5:1 is indeed the minimum energy configuration.}

 Our approach is, in principle, applicable to any number of points.
 However, in practice, there seems to be a computational bottleneck in the construction of the Gr\"obner bases of the ideal of the critical configurations variety.
-The extension of this method to the case of seven points is the subject of ongoing work.
+The extension of this method to characterize optimal configurations for the case of seven points is the subject of ongoing work.